BattleBit-Community-Servers/BattleBitAPIRunner/README.md

 ## Developing modules

 Modules are .net 6.0 C# source code files.
-They are compiled in runtime, so you can change them ad-hoc.
+They are compiled in runtime when the application starts.
 To debug a module, simply attach your debugger to the BattleBitAPIRunner process.

 To create a module, create a (library) .net 6.0 C# project.